 The fantail goldfish originated in the early 1400s, during the Ming Dynasty of China.
-Fantail goldfish are the ancestor from which all modern fancy goldfish breeds descended.
+Fantail goldfish are the ancestor from which all modern fancy types of goldfish descended.

-Fantails come in a variety of colors, including red, orange, yellow and calico varieties.
+Fantails come in a variety of colors, most commonly red, orange, and yellow.
+Rarer colors such as calico, white, or black have been bred before.

 Fantail goldfish temperament and care